ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 // we tell the server to start listening on port 3000 server.listen(3000, ()=>{
-    // once the server has successfully started listening (if the port isn't already in use) on port 3000, we'll log this in the console console.log('Server running at localhost:3000/');
+    // once the server has successfully started listening on port 3000
+    // (if the port isn't already in use)
+    // we'll log this to the console console.log('Server running at localhost:3000/');
 });